Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Experiments

 \section{Experiments}

 In this section, we first describe the context of the data collection process as the characteristics of the datasets to be analysed.
-Subsequently, we present an exploratory analysis of the data to select the time series that will be considered as treated and control units across the study.
-Then, we present the baseline models used to compare our method, the error metrics employed to evaluate the performance of the models, and finally, the hypothesis and placebo tests we perform.
+Subsequently, we present an exploratory analysis of the data to select the time series that will be considered as control and treated units across the study.
+Later, for the comparison of our method we outline the baseline models and the models' performance assessment.
+Lastly, we explain the placebo and hypothesis tests that we conduct.